mrehor/muflon/README.rst

   $ NP=4
   $ mpirun -n $NP python3 demo_foo-bar.py [-h]

-Full documentation is available at <http://msekce.karlin.mff.cuni.cz/~rehor/muflon>.
+Documentation is available at <http://msekce.karlin.mff.cuni.cz/~rehor/muflon>.

 .. note::
    For parallel runs with ``python3`` it may be necessary to export